Martin Luther King Jr. Day

 In early 1965, Selma, Alabama became the center of the Civil Rights movement when new voting rights legislation was introduced in Congress that would ban literacy tests, mandate federal oversight where tests were administered and would give the U.S. attorney general the duty of challenging the use of poll taxes for state and local elections.
 Televised violence in February of that year resulted in the death of Jimmie Lee Jackson.
 King’s presence and President Johnson’s support of the marchers helped bring peace.
 Throughout the next month, marchers continued between Selma and Montgomery.
 Congress Passed the Voting Rights Act in August of that year.

-Author, speaker, father, theologian, activist, King was assassinated by James Earl Ray on April 4, 1968, in Memphis, Tennesee while giving a speech at a sanitation workers’ strike.
-President Johnson called for peace in the wave of riots and violence that followed, referring to King as the “apostle of nonviolence.”
+Author, speaker, father, theologian, activist, King was assassinated by James Earl Ray on April 4, 1968, in Memphis, Tennessee.
+There in support of a sanitation workers’ strike, King and other SCLC members were staying at the Lorraine Motel when Ray’s bullet would strike King on the balcony.
+Riots and violence would follow and President Johnson would call for peace, referring to King as the “apostle of nonviolence.”

 HOW TO OBSERVE